|

 Program Requirements that Can be Waived

-An individual who is a past or present victim/survivor of DA may be exempt from Welfare-to-Work (WTW) activities and/or have certain program regulations waived on a case-by-case basis, but only for as long as DA would put the survivor's safety and well-being at risk.
+With the passage of Assembly Bill (AB) 2277, counties are required to waive a program requirement for a recipient who has been identified as a past or present victim of domestic abuse (DA) and if the county determines that good cause exists.
+Pursuant to this requirement, an individual who is a past or present victim/survivor of DA must be exempt from Welfare-to-Work (WTW) activities and/or have certain program regulations waived on a case-by-case basis, but only for as long as DA would put the survivor's safety and well-being at risk.

 Program Requirements that Cannot be Waived